 ❌ Expensive (mattress and extension kit additional expenses)

 The SnüzKot is an elegant cot bed available in 16 different designs and an array of different colours.
-It can be used from birth up to age four, or until your child is 10 years old if you buy the extension kit (sold separately).
+Longevity is its standout feature, as it can be used from birth up to age four, or until your child is 10 years old if you buy the extension kit (sold separately).
 The cot has three mattress settings, so you can adjust the height as your little one grows.
-If longevity is a priority, this is well worth investing in.

 Kate Wills tested it with her son, Blake, aged six months.
-It took her a while to assemble, but she felt it was well worth the effort.
+It took her a while to assemble, but it was worth the effort.
 “It took two of us about 90 minutes to put together but now it’s assembled, it goes really well in our nursery and looks amazing,” she says.
-“We’re really happy with it, and my baby seems to like sleeping in it.
+“We’re really happy with it.
+My baby seems to like sleeping in it.
 I feel she’s really safe as it’s so sturdy.
-The recommended mattress (£150) is an expensive additional expense but it’s very good quality.”
+The recommended mattress (£150) is an expensive additional expense but it is very good quality.”

 Although this is a fairly expensive cot bed, our tester thinks it compares well with other similar designs.
 “It’s significantly less expensive than many other similar Scandi-inspired cots, but the fact that it can be used up to age four (or even ten) makes it a true investment piece,” she says.

 The finish on the wood wasn’t flawless, according to Kate, but that’s likely due to the fact that it’s made from natural beech wood with no MDF or veneer.
-The assembled cot bed looks “really beautiful” and Kate feels it looks more expensive than it is.
-“I think this is ideal for anyone who loves stylishly designed products if you can cope with it being a little tricky to assemble,” she says.
+The assembled cot looks “really beautiful” and Kate feels it looks more expensive than it is.
+“This is the ideal cot bed for anyone who loves stylishly designed products – if you can cope with it being a little fiddly to assemble,” she says.
 “And if you’re looking for a contemporary cot bed that’s the perfect balance of aesthetics and long-lasting functionality, this is it.”

 6. Mokee Midi Cot Bed